YOUR PRODUCT GUIDE

 Carbon dioxide (CO2) - The gas that puts the bubble in your bubbly and provides the gentle build up of pressure that make the celebratory corks pop!

 Chilling - A means of keeping bottles and glasses refrigerated until use on ice, or in decorative ice buckets for max refreshment and crispness.

-Cold-pressed - A term describing juice extraction by means of hydraulic press which provides 100% pure fruit without any additives, popular with health and fitness trendS
+Cold-pressed - A term describing juice extraction by means of hydraulic press which provides 100% pure fruit without any additives.
+Popular in growing health and fitness trends.

-Curated bar - Decorative trolley ideal for displaying ZARI’s divine vine-clad packaging, glassware, decanters and accessories, a statement trend that is always appropriate
+Curated bar - Decorative trolley ideal for displaying Zari's vine-clad packaging, glassware, decanters and accessories, a statement trend that is always appropriate.

 Finish - Aftertaste or how long the taste lingers on your palate after drinking